Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 With all of this, remember it's iterative and the business will get back to BI if they want things changed

+## Building a SQL query request
+- People will always want more filters etc. So rather than building a bespoke solution, look to build something that is higher level - give them instructions to use the data.
+- Use LookML fields in the SQL to avoid having to rewrite SQL myself
+- Keep it high level and simple for me rather than specific to a solution.